Balazs9/battle-of-ships/README.md

 ## Testing

-- tested the project by running in PEP8 validator
+- tested the project by running in PEP8online validator

-- tried with wrong or invalid data
+- tried with wrong or invalid data,

 ## Bugs

-- the begining i set up the range for 5 but also the guess_row and guess_col > 5 which made an error, the game didn't run how it supposed to be, than changed the number for 4 in guess_row and guess_col > 4 beacuese it has to take 5 number from 0-4
+Solved bugs

+- In the begining index error, because the range what i set for the validator was not correct

+## Deployment

+This project was deployed on Heroku, using Code Institute mock terminal.

+- Create a new Heroku app

+- Set the buildbacks to Python and NodeJS

+- Link the heroku app to the repository

+- Click on Deploy

+## Credits

+- Code Institue for the deployment terminal